USING IRONXL

 To add the file to the project after downloading, adhere to the steps listed below.

-• From the solution window, right-click the document.
+• From the solution window, right-click the project.

 • Select References, and then navigate to the extracted folder containing the IronXL DLLs.